 'Having sex five times a day wasn't enough'

+Sex addiction: 'Five times a day wasn't enough'

-Relationship charity Relate is calling for people with a "crippling" addiction to sex to receive help on the NHS.
-Two sufferers speak about the impact it has had on their lives.
+Sex addiction divides expert opinion, but for some people it is a very real condition that can be shameful and even "life-destroying".
+As relationship charity Relate calls for help to be made available on the NHS, two sufferers speak about the impact it has had on their lives.

 "At its worst, even having sex five times a day wasn't enough."